faridjos/milestone-project-heritage-housing-issues/README.md

 4. Log in to Heroku and create an App
 5. At the Deploy tab, select GitHub as the deployment method
 6. Select your repository name and click Search.
 Once it is found, click Connect
-7. Select the branch you want to deploy, then click Deploy Branch
+7. Select the branch you want to deploy (main), then click Deploy Branch
-8. One may also enable automatic deploys so that the app is updated for every push to Github Click now the button Open App on the top of the page to access your App
+8. One may also enable automatic deploys so that the app is updated for every push to Github.
+Click now the button Open App on the top of the page to access your App

 [Back to Table of contents](#table-of-contents)